Processor

 economy-lab never moves real money on its own.
 It keeps a double-entry ledger of credits and tracks what each seller is owed, but the actual USD disbursement lives at a payment provider you plug in.
 The Processor port is that seam.

-Think of it as the one place the platform reaches outside itself.
-Everything else — balances, reserves, the hash chain — stays inside the lab and is provable.
-A payout, by definition, is money the lab can no longer see once it lands, so the lab hands that step to a provider and records only the provider's reference.
+Everything else (balances, reserves, the hash chain) stays inside the lab and is provable.
+A payout is money the lab can no longer see once it lands, so the lab hands that step to a provider and records only the provider’s reference.

 The interface

-Processor is one method.
-You give it a payout to send; it returns the provider's reference for that payout.
+Processor is one required method and one optional probe.
+You give it a payout to send; it returns the provider’s reference for that payout.

 interface Processor {